Green Living Confusion: Plant-Based versus Vegan - Choosing the Perfect Path for You

-The term plant-based is much younger.
-It was shaped by a biochemist Colin Campbell in 1980.
+The term plant-based was first used by biochemist Colin Campbell in 1980.
 He first used it while presenting his research about a plant-based diet’s effect on human health.
 The research showed that refraining from large amounts of meat and dairy can help reduce the risk of some types of cancer and other diseases.

-At that time, veganism was already a popular but a rather controversial topic, so Campbell felt a need to avoid V-terms, as he calls them.
+In 1980 when Campbell first used the term, veganism was already a popular but a rather controversial topic, so Campbell felt a need to avoid V-terms, as he called them.
 While veganism has already evolved into a powerful movement with a certain philosophy, Campbell wanted to highlight that his research is pure scientific facts and nothing more.

 Many scientists have confirmed the benefits of a plant-based diet since then.
 Research has proven that eating (organic) plant-based food can lower blood pressure, prevent diabetes, and improve cholesterol levels.